artificiel/openFrameworks/apps/devApps/FBODownloadTest/README.md

 Results are taken with the window floating as frontmost, upload disabled, size of 1920x1080 (on otherwise tranquil systems).
 Results are eyeballed over a 10-second window of stability (outlier drops are not considered).
 30fps was selected instead of the usual 60 to give a chance of meaningful number on slower systems.

 The "upload" toggle serves to visually confirm the data is correctly being downloaded but should be disabled for benchmarking purposes.

+DISCLAIMER: this benchmark is not meant to compare systems on an absolute basis but to get a baseline from which isolated variables can be tested.